BobleChinois/Bitcoin-definition/Bilan_BTCPay.md

 	* I had to manually modify the file that contains the setup of the docker compose, which is in `Generated/docker-compose.generated.yml`
 	* Here is the [Github issue](https://github.com/btcpayserver/btcpayserver-docker/issues/17) for more information
 	* TO DO : update will erase the modification I made to docker-compose.generated file.
 Nicolas later wrote some instructions about how to save it using [BTCPAYGEN_ADDITIONAL_FRAGMENTS](https://github.com/btcpayserver/btcpayserver-docker#how-can-i-customize-the-generated-docker-compose-file), I tried to do it but it didn't work, not sure why, I need to spend some more time with it.
 * Another issue linked to the first one was with the IP address and port in the node info that appears on the invoices I generated.
-At first, it was `127.0.0.1:9375`, which was obviously false.
+At first, it was `127.0.0.1:9375`, which was obviously wrong.
 	* About the IP, it turned out that I wrote down my host name `sosthenebtcpay.pw` as `127.0.0.1` in my `/etc/hosts` file, probably to make a test at some earlier point, and of course totally forgot about it.
 	* Regarding the port, Nicolas made a change in a later commit that solved the issue, I updated and it worked just fine.
 	* Here is the [Github issue](https://github.com/btcpayserver/btcpayserver-docker/issues/17) for more information